Clifton, Illinois

 Clifton is a village in Chebanse Township, Iroquois County, Illinois, United States.
 The population was 1,352 at the 2020 census.

 History

 Clifton was founded in 1857.
-The village takes its name from Clifton hotel in Chicago.
+The village takes its name from the Clifton Hotel in Chicago.

 Geography

 Clifton is located in northern Iroquois County.
 Interstate 57 passes along the eastern side of the village, with access from Exit 297.
 I-57 leads north 14 mi to Kankakee and south 61 mi to Champaign.
 Chicago is 72 mi north of Clifton.

 According to the 2021 census gazetteer files, Clifton has a total area of 0.93 sqmi, all land.